benleis1/emacs-init/readme.md

 ```

 ## imenu-list-switch-sort
-WIP interactive command to make it easy to swap how the symbols are sorted
+Interactive command to make it easy to swap how the symbols are sorted
 Note: default is to go by position so we don't have to override for that
 ```
 (defun imenu-list-switch-sort (type)